 I graduated from Dow Medical College Karachi in 1991.
-My first job as a doctor was in Mullingar Ireland.
-I spent nearly a decade in Ireland working in General Medicine at various places including Portlaoise, Roscommon, Nenagh, Drogheda and Dundalk.
-In 2001 I moved to the UK to seek training in General Practice.
-My first job in the UK was in Kilmarnock Ayreshire (Scotland) from where I moved to St.Helens to work as a GP trainee.
+My first job as a doctor was in Mullingar Co.Westmeath in southern Ireland.
+I spent nearly a decade in Ireland working in General Medicine at various places including Mullingar, Portlaoise, Roscommon, Nenagh, Drogheda and Dundalk.
+In 2001 I moved to the UK to train and work as a General Practitioner.
+My first job in the UK was at Crosshouse hospital in Kilmarnock Ayreshire (Scotland).
+I then moved to St.Helens to work as a GP trainee.
 I completed my GP training at Birkenhead Wirral.
-I was then employed by Northampton PCT where I had opportunity to learn upper GI endoscopy at the General hospital and after getting my accreditation and relevant paperworks in order, I started doing regular gastroscopy sessions.
+I was then employed by Northampton PCT where I also had the opportunity to learn upper GI endoscopy at the General hospital and after getting my accreditation and relevant paperworks in order, I started doing regular gastroscopy sessions.
 I moved to Chelmsford in 2006 to join a GP partnership.
 I continued working at the local community endoscopy unit.
-I am also a GP at Ipswich and work at the Barham & Claydon Surgery since October 2013.
+Currently I am a GP at the Barham & Claydon Surgery in Ipswich Suffolk.
 Medicine is my passion and I always try to provide the best possible healthcare to my patients.
 It gives me great pleasure and immense satisfaction when I am able to help someone and bring a smile on their face.
 Beside medicine, I love spending time with my family.
 I follow football very passionately and support Arsenal football club.